matthewsj/simpledecoder/README.md

 just to read a pretty simple bit of JSON.
 And if the format were more complicated, this code would keep getting bigger.

+## What's going on here?

-If you look it over, you can see why.
-As we're reading JSON a lot of things can go wrong, and elm's type system (rightly) forces us to handle every possible error.
+If you look the program over, you can see why.
+When we read from JSON, every step of the way there are things that could go wrong, and elm's type system (rightly) forces us to handle every possible error.
 That leads to a lot of boilerplate.

 For instance, in `readCreateEnemy`, the first case of the first case handles the good path, and the entire rest of the function -- four more cases -- mechanically address all the ways reading could go wrong.
 This not only makes the code tedious to write, it also makes it tedious to _read_.

-All that error handling code makes it very hard to look at this code and figure out what format it's trying to parse, which will become a problem if we ever need to change it.
+The problem is that the straightforward program we've written combines the details of two different concerns:
+* What we should do in the "good case" to turn our `JsonValue` into an `Operation` assuming the JSON has the shape we expect.
+This concern is specific to our particular program and the way we want to translate our expected JSON format to our program-specific `Operation` type.
+* How to detect if the input JSON doesn't have the expected shape and if so how to construct an appropriate error.
+This concern is _not_ specific to anything in our program.
+It seems likely that almost any program we write that involves parsing JSON is going to have some kind of expected shape and will want to signal an error if the input doesn't conform to it.

-We're not going to be able to get rid of that error handling code -- and we shouldn't want to.
-After all, we do legitimately need to deal with the fact that our input JSON might not have the shape we expect.
-But there's so much of it that it obscures our intent.
-So let's see if we can find a way to separate out the error handling code into its own library.
+The second concern is legitimate, of course -- we need to deal with the fact that our input JSON might not have the shape we expect.
+But that concern dominates so much of the code, and is so generic and boilerplate-ey, that it makes it hard to understand what our decoder does _other_ than find format errors.
+So let's see if we can find a way to separate out the code for our two concerns so that we can put the error handling code into its own library.

 ## Pulling out all that error handling code